SunnyDisp/CMSC-207-Mini-Project/README.md

 CMSC 207 Mini-Project: Build a Personal Web Profile

 ### Project Overview
-This is a simple interactive web-based project that focuses on applying foundational web development concepts taught in Clyde Hatter's Create with Code book.
-This basic personal web profile reinforce HTML structure, CSS styling, and basic JavaScript interactivity to dynamically update the webpage.
-This was done as a course requirement for CMSC 207: Web Programming and Development.
-This basic personal web profile is heavily inspired by the game Stardew Valley and other pixel Role-Playing-Games (RPG).
+This interactive web-based project applies foundational web development concepts from Clyde Hatter's *Create with Code* book.
+It reinforces HTML structure, CSS styling, and basic JavaScript interactivity to dynamically updated the webpage.
+This project was completed as a course requirement for *CMSC 207: Web Programming and Development*.
+The design is heavily inspired by *Stardew Valley* and other pixel-styles Role-Playing-Games (RPG).

 ### Features
-* Animation Effects: CSS animation effects were applied in every's section titles.
+* Animation Effects: CSS animation effects enhance section titles.
-* Player Switching: Like that of an RPG, the user can toggle between two characters—an aspiring web developer and an undead sorcerer.
+* Player Switching: Users can toggle between two characters—an aspiring web developer and an undead sorcerer, mimicking an RPG character selection.
-* Interactive Buttons: Includes a "Back", "Switch", and "Start" button that dynamically modify texts and player description.
+* Interactive Buttons: *Back*, *Switch*, and *Start* buttons dynamically modify text and player descriptions.
 * Image Swapping: Clicking on specific images toggles between two different pictures.
-* Responsive Design: Optimized for mobile and desktop view using media query.
+* Responsive Design: Optimized for mobile and desktop view using media queries.

 ### Technologies Used
-* HTML: Structure of the webpage
+* HTML: Defines the structure of webpage
-* CSS: Styling and layout adjustments
+* CSS: Handles styling and layout adjustments
-* JavaScript: Interactivity and dynamic content updates
+* JavaScript: Adds interactivity and dynamic content updates

 ### Webpage Structure
-The website contains six (6) sections that uses the proper semantic tags, to wit:
+The website consists of six sections, each using proper semantic tags:
 * Navigation Bar
 * Header
 * About Me (Player Loadout) Section